PulkitAgg/image_uploading_frontend_backend/README.md

 * `$ npm install`
 * `$ node app.js`

 Now node server runs on 8888 port number.

+Add folder with `images' name in your image-uploading-backend directory where images will save.

 ### Step 5: